SMAC-Group/course_intro_statistics/slides/chapter5_07.md

 ---

-We now resale the four time series by their first value, so we can compare their percent change since the first January 2019.
+We can further rescale the four time series by their first value, so that we can better compare their percent changes since January 1st, 2019.

 ```R
 df_stocks$AAPL = df_stocks$AAPL / df_stocks[1, "AAPL"]